 Component Function Timer Display When transfer delay is set using the DIP switch (S3), the TIMER Display: 1.
 Shows the set transfer delay in minutes and seconds 2.
 Shows transfer timer delay count down in one second increments CLR (Clear Timer) push button Clears transfer delay time from the counter.
-When pressed during timer countdown: Sets the timer to the selected Transfer Delay Interval Initiates immediate transfer of GCP operation to opposite modules MAIN LED (red) On when: Main modules are enabled while the Transfer Timer Switch is set to AUTO Or Timer Transfer Switch is set to MAIN position Time Transfer Switch Three-position toggle switch: MAIN position enables only main module operation and wind automatically transfer.
-AUTO position enables automatic switch over to opposite of modules: Transfers from main modules to standby modules when main module failure is detected, or transfers from standby modules to main modules when standby module failure is detected.
+When pressed during timer countdown: Sets the timer to the selected Transfer Delay Interval Initiates immediate transfer of GCP operation to opposite modules MAIN LED (red) On when: Main modules are enabled while the Transfer Timer Switch is set to AUTO Or Timer Transfer Switch is set to MAIN position

+Component Function Time Transfer Switch Three-position toggle switch: MAIN position enables only main module operation and will not automatically transfer.
+AUTO position enables automatic switch over to opposite set of modules: Transfers from main modules to standby modules when main module failure is detected, or transfers from standby modules to main modules when standby module failure is detected.
 STBY position enables only standby module operation and will not automatically transfer.
-To switch from one set of modules (MAIN or STBY) to the other set of modules when standby transfer.
-To switch from one set of modules (MAIN or STBY) to the other set of modules when standby the transfer time is not counting down, move the switch from AUTO to the desired position (MAIN or STBY) then return switch to AUTO.
+To switch from one set of modules (MAIN or STBY) to the other set of modules when the transfer time is not counting down, move the switch from AUTO to the desired position (MAIN or STBY) then return switch to AUTO.